fvishram/SRAYSScoreboard/docs/TROUBLESHOOTING.md

    - Check for any damaged pins in the DB9 connectors on both ends

 2. **Verify COM Port Settings**
-   - Open the Settings dialog by pressing F2 or right-clicking and selecting "Settings"
+   - Open the Settings dialog by pressing F2
    - In the Connection tab, select the correct COM port from the dropdown list
    - Note that COM5 is automatically recommended as the default timing system port
    - Click "Refresh" to update the list of available ports